 Cocaine and crack are highly addictive substances that usually cannot be stopped without professional substance abuse treatment.
 The Last Resort works with men struggling with cocaine and crack addictions, offering a wide range of addiction treatment programs to offer them the greatest chance of a successful recovery.
 Don’t let crack or cocaine ruin your life and the lives of those around you.

 Substance abuse doesn’t have to consume your life.
 There’s comprehensive cocaine addiction treatment out there that can help you get on the path to a happy, healthy, and sober life.
-Call The Last Resort today at (512)750-6750 to discuss cocaine or crack addiction treatment.
+Call The Last Resort today at (512)750-6750 to discuss rehab for cocaine or crack addiction.
+Our addiction treatment facility helps men in the Austin and Central Texas area.